-Our pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social media sites such as Facebook, twitter, Instagram, Snapchat and ooVoo.
+Our pupils increasingly use smart devices/ technologies and electronic equipment on a daily basis to access the internet and share content and images via social media sites such as Facebook, twitter, Instagram, Snapchat and ooVoo.
+Details of pupil's access within individual Ventrus schools can be found within our Online Safety Policy.

-Unfortunately, some adults and other pupils use these technologies to harm pupils.
-The harm might range from sending hurtful or abusive texts or emails, to grooming and enticing pupils to engage in sexual behaviour such as webcam photography or face-to-face meetings.
+Unfortunately, some adults and other children use these technologies to harm children.
+The harm might range from sending hurtful or abusive texts or emails, to grooming and enticing children to engage in sexual behaviour such as webcam photography or face-to-face meetings.
 Pupils may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders.

-Holywell School has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, Appendix 7).
+Holywell C of E has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, Appendix 7).
+All Online Safety incidents causing concern are logged on CPOMs for the attention of the DSL.
+The Termly LGB Safeguarding report captures the number and nature of incidents so that themes and patterns can be discussed and action points can be established and monitored through a formal process

-Holywell School will also provide advice to parents when pupils are being asked to learn on line at home and consider how best to safeguard both pupils and staff.
+Holywell C of E School will also provide advice to parents when pupils are being asked to learn on line at home and consider how best to safeguard both pupils and staff.